rtpsug/rtpsug.github.io/_posts/usergroup/2019-03-31-Get-Ready-here-we-come.md

 css:
 js:
 bgcolor: ff5a71
-keywords: helium, web design, css, html, bootstrap 4
+keywords: UserGroup, News
 canonical: https://fullit.github.io
 ---
 {% include JB/setup %}

 The Research Triangle PowerShell users group has got a lot of great things planned for the coming months.
 See you Soon!